 At the same time, the headgear keeps the monocular mounted with stability at the right eye level, giving you a steady thermal image.

 When mounted on a headgear, you also don’t have to worry about the storage of the monocular device.

 A head-mount monocular is particularly useful if you are going to use the device for extended stretches of time.

-For instance, if you walking and scanning at the same time, or if you are performing surveillance and need to engage with a person at any time, the head-mounted monocular provides you continuous surveillance while also allowing the freedom to multi-task.
+For instance, if you walking and scanning at the same time, or if you are performing surveillance and need to engage with a person at any time, the head-mounted monocular provides continuous surveillance while also allowing the freedom to multi-task.

-On the downside, a head-mount thermal monocular costs more.
+On the downside, a head-mount thermal monocular usually costs more.
 You have to pay not just for the monocular but also the headgear equipment.

 It is also somewhat of a hassle to wear the headgear and you have to be careful not to damage the headgear or the monocular mounted on it.

 The type of thermal monocular you decide to use is determined by your personal preferences and how you intend to use it.

 Whether you are hunting or simply surveying your environment, a good monocular should work well in both well-lit and poorly lit environments.